Artwork by: Daria Sukhanova

-To find agency recruiters that fit your needs, LinkedIn is still good, but a quick Google search of your location and phrases like "search firms," "recruiters," and "employment agencies" will give you results - maybe too many.
-If that happens, try adding in your industry or career level to narrow down your search.
+LinkedIn is still an option to find a recruiter, but a Google search of your location and phrases like "search firms," "recruiters," and "employment agencies" will give you quicker results.
+If you’re overwhelmed with listings, try adding your industry or career level as keywords to narrow down your search.
 There are also online directories like Online Recruiters Directory, and i-Recruit that let you search for agencies by location, specialty, and industry.

-You might also find results by just asking around.
-It’s likely that someone you know got their job through a recruitment firm.
-Check in with your colleagues, contacts, and friends about their experience with recruiters.
-Odds are good that one of them has a recommendation for you.
+Don't forget word of mouth.
+It's likely that someone you know got their job through a recruitment firm.
+Check-in with your colleagues, contacts, and friends about their experience with recruiters.
+The odds are good that one of them has a recommendation for you.

-But if a recruiter reaches out to you unsolicited, how do you know if you’re dealing with a retained or contingent recruiter?
+Let’s say a recruiter reaches out to you, unsolicited.
+How do you know if you’re dealing with a retained or contingent recruiter?
 Ask them questions like: